-Dr. Roberts answered questions about the summer uptick in COVID-19 cases and shared what we need to know about EG.5.
+Dr. Roberts answered questions about the summer uptick in COVID cases and shared what we need to know about EG.5.

 How prevalent is EG.5, the latest coronavirus subvariant?

-According to Centers for Disease Control and Prevention (CDC) estimates, EG.5 was responsible for 20.6% of cases of COVID-19 in the United States at the end of the third week of August, which was more than any other single circulating SARS-CoV-2 strain.
-That same week, a strain called FL 1.5.1 (or Fornax), which is reported to be surging rapidly in the U.S. and accounted for 13.3% of cases, was second, followed by a mix of other XBB strains and descendants of Omicron.
+According to Centers for Disease Control and Prevention (CDC) estimates, EG.5 was responsible for 29.4% of cases of COVID in the United States at the end of September, which was more than any other single circulating SARS-CoV-2 strain.
+That same week, a strain called FL 1.5.1 (or Fornax), which is reported to be surging rapidly in the U.S. and accounted for 13.7% of cases, was second, followed by a mix of other XBB strains and descendants of Omicron.

 How is EG.5 different from other recent coronavirus strains?